nickbnf/glogg/BUILD.md

 Install CMake from [Kitware](https://cmake.org/download/).
 Use version 3.14 or later for Visual Studio 2019 support.

+Download the Boost source code from http://www.boost.org/users/download/.
+Extract to some folder.
+Directory structure should be something like `C:\Boost\boost_1_63_0`.
+Then add `BOOST_ROOT` environment variable pointing to main directory of Boost sources so CMake is able to fine it.

 Prepare build environment for CMake.
 Open command prompt window and depending on version of Visual Studio run either
 ```